Leader-board/OA-and-Interviews/Application experiences/2021-22/SIG/Quantitative Trader - 2022 Programme.md

 This was with a recruiter from HR.
 Notice that while they are from HR, they usually have significantly better mathematical understanding that average (in fact, their application for a recruiter wants potential candidates to have done coursework in mathematics).

 The interview was a split between stock (non-technical) and probability-based questions.
-I was served five probability question (again focusing on expectations, through there was one on Bayes' theorem).
+I was served five probability questions (again focusing on expectations, through there was one on Bayes' theorem).
 While I did get them all, I had to request hints for a couple.
 Preparing from quant guides such as Heard on the Street or similar should help.

 The non-technical portion was generally standard with some tricky questions.
 While the classic ones (why SIG, why quant) were asked, tricky ones included:
 * how I did "so well" in my undergraduate - while I had a first, it was a very low first and that isn't a case of "done so well" given that getting a first isn't impressive _at all_.